madetech/cf-deploy/README.md

 ### Defining CloudFoundry details using ENV variables

-Instead of defining your CloudFoundry login details in your Rakefile and committing then to your code repository you can instead provide them using ENV variables on your command line:
+Instead of defining your CloudFoundry login details in your Rakefile and committing them to your code repository you can instead provide them using ENV variables on your command line:

 ``` sh